wkromar/spike-chart/README.md

 Think about this goal:
 Don't pass props down to subcomponents.
 Instead, have the subcomponents reach out to redux directly.

-1. Connect EmployeeList
-2. Remove props passed to Employee List
+1. Remove props passed to Employee List
-3. mapStateToProps in EmployeeList and access correct data
+2. `useSelector` in EmployeeList and access correct data
+3. Repeat for EmployeeForm
-4. Repeat for EmployeeForm
+4. Repeat for EmployeeTotal
-5. Repeat for EmployeeTotal -- NOTE: connecting a functional component is the same, just make sure the props are named correctly

 ## Stretch Goals